-Category Archive: Biosecurity, Global TOPICS, Interviews, News, PGT GLOBAL, PGT US, Podcasts, TOPICS, Videos
+Category Archive: African Swine Fever, Global TOP NEWS, Interviews, News, PGT GLOBAL, PGT US, Podcasts, TOP NEWS, Videos

 Jul 11, 2019Susan SpiegelComments Off on Know the feed risk factors for African swine feverAs African swine fever (ASF) continues its insidious spread through China and surrounding countries, the need to keep it out of US herds becomes more imperative.

 Jul 11, 2019Susan SpiegelComments Off on Pork industry makes progress on pain managementPain management for pigs has always been a challenge, partly because it’s difficult to measure levels of pain and partly because there are no FDA-approved drugs labeled for pain management in pigs.

 Jul 05, 2019Susan SpiegelComments Off on Data show filtered farms break less often with PRRSNine years of data from the Morrison Swine Health Monitoring Project show farms with air-filtering systems have fewer outbreaks of PRRS than farms without filters.